Protests in Belarus continue: EU and US plan to impose new sanctions against Minsk

 “We have never lifted all the previously imposed sanctions.
-There remain sanctions against President Lukashenko.
-And in terms of our possible reaction to the events of the last two days, we can look at the role of certain persons: the chairman of the Central Election Commission about what looks like signs of massive falsifications, the head of the special purpose police - OMON, and other authorities, ”said George Kent under time to discuss the situation in Belarus.
+The sanctions against President Lukashenko remain.
+And in terms of our possible reaction to the events of the last two days, we can look at the role of certain persons: the chairman of the Central Election Commission about what looks like signs of massive falsifications, the head of the special police force - OMON, and other authorities, "said George Kent under time to discuss the situation in Belarus.

 "The European Union has a wide choice because they lifted all the 2016 sanctions," the American official said.

 George Kent also spoke about the need not only for sanctions, but also for attempts to help change the situation in Belarus, while preserving the possibility of dialogue with Minsk.

 “There are no easy answers to this very difficult situation,” Kent said, comparing the current events in Belarus with the Ukrainian protests on Maidan Nezalezhnosti in Kiev in 2013-2014.

 Protests in Minsk moved from the city center, which was almost completely blocked by the security forces, to the outskirts - to the Kamennaya Gorka, Serebryanka and Uruchye microdistricts, as well as to Dzerzhinsky and Rokossovsky avenues, writes with the BBC.

 In some places, the protesters tried to build barricades, but they were immediately destroyed by riot police and carried out harsh detentions.